biojava/biojava.github.io/_wikis/Dazzle:deployment.md

 creating a Bio::DB::GFF database and populating it with annotation data.

+The Ldas plugin has class name

+<java>org.biojava.servlets.dazzle.datasource.LdasDataSource</java>

-The Ldas plugin has class name org.biojava.servlets.dazzle.datasource.LdasDataSource.
-The following properties are available: Name Datatype Description name string The display name of the datasource description string A textual description of the datasource version string The version of the database being served. stylesheet string Filename of a DAS stylesheet to associate with this datasource mapMaster string URL of a DAS reference server. dbURL string A JDBC-style URL specifying which database to use (e.g jdbc:mysql://localhost/dicty). dbUser string The username to use when connecting to the database. dbPass string The password to use when connecting to the database (may be an empty string).
+The following properties are available:

+    Name    Datatype    Description
+    name    string  The display name of the datasource description     string  A textual description of the datasource version     string  The version of the database being served. stylesheet  string  Filename of a DAS stylesheet to associate with this datasource mapMaster   string  URL of a DAS reference server. dbURL   string  A JDBC-style URL specifying which database to use (e.g jdbc:mysql://localhost/dicty). dbUser  string  The username to use when connecting to the database. dbPass  string  The password to use when connecting to the database (may be an empty string).